 There are numerous reasons to look at the world from a child’s point of view.
-First of all, there is so much we can learn from their thoughts.
+First, there is so much we can learn from their thoughts.
 Don’t just look at the world from their view figuratively, but literally get down on a child’s level once in a while.

 I’ll begin by sharing a story of a little gal I call my niece.
-This gregarious youngster is one who knows no boundaries.
-She’s always one to tell it like it is, and often makes her parents laugh in astonishment.
+This gregarious youngster knows no boundaries.
+She’s always one to tell it like it is and often makes her parents laugh in astonishment.
 I’ll admit.
 She’s made me laugh more than a time or two as well.
-(Boy, do I feel sorry for whomever the lad is that ask for her hand in marriage.)
+(Boy, do I feel sorry for whomever the lad is that asks for her hand in marriage.)

 “Spend more time with your family and friends, whether it be outside, hunting, at the shooting range or around the table, savoring all life has to offer.”
 MM

 At the Anstine Ranch, we have a policy of “Make yourself at home.”
 Since this girl is like family, she’s been here often enough to know the routine.

 As I chopped vegetables we’d have later that evening, she politely asked if it would be okay for her to warm up a macaroni and cheese before dinner.
 Of course, I believe if you’re hungry, you should eat.
 I gave her the go-ahead, and she grabbed a microwave bowl of mac’n cheese.

 She opened the microwave and said, “Why is your microwave so dirty?”
 I froze in my tracks.
 “What?”
 I looked over at the shiny box that blasts radio waves to cook, heat and thaw snacks.
 Again I thought, “What?”